 In an NFT hydroponic system, the growing chambers come in the form of long, modular channels set at a slight angle.
 This angle helps establish and transport the shallow stream of nutrient solution.

-Holes that house the plants are present along the top of these growing structures.
+Holes that house the plants are set along the top of these growing structures.

 Source: Constant Delights